Code-Institute-Submissions/JMuckian94-MSP2-Gaming-Trivia-Browser-Game_OctResub/README.md

 #### Structure

 For adaptive structure on all screen widths I opted for Bootstrap layout controls.
 This will keep all content in their respective rows and columns on the page.
+Positioning and sizing was based on the mobile first approach.
 The html will be assigned to a single page with the Javascript scripts showing and hiding the appropriate content once the user initiated the game or finishes it.

 ## Wireframes